© Crown copyright 2020

 - presenting a paper copy of the voucher

 Families are free to select the most appropriate food and drink for their child.
 When selecting products, we encourage families to consider health and nutrition.
-The School Food Standards may act as a useful guide for families.
+The School Food Standards and the NHS Eat Well website may act as a useful guide for families.

 School food contracts